colin-mccarthy/vault_kind_arm/README.md

 Created 3 workers and it resolved this.
 Need to look into disabling this in the Helm chart.

+Using outdated Helm chart as new one requires K8s v1.21.0 and the container image I'm using is v1.20.0.

+`--version 0.39.0`

 ##

 ### Vault: